huggingface/hub-docs/README.md

 In the different folders, you will find:
 - Widgets and other frontend components in the `js` folder.
 - The tasks as visible on the following page: [hf.co/tasks](https://hf.co/tasks) in the `tasks` folder.
-- The Hugging Face Hub documentation as visible here: [hf.co/docs/hub](https://hf.co/docs/hub)
+- In the `docs` folder, the Hugging Face Hub documentation as visible here: [hf.co/docs/hub](https://hf.co/docs/hub)